ON THIS PAGE Emphasis Mine In Bible Verses

 The Holy Spirit in The Old Testament

-Anyone who had read the Old Testament will know that God's Spirit has been active on the earth ever since the days of creation when the Spirit of God moved over the surface of the waters (Genesis 1:2).
-However, the work of the Holy Spirit in the Old Testament was quite varied, and not usually connected with sin and salvation.
-However, the work of the Holy Spirit in the Old Testament was quite varied and not usually connected with sin and salvation but gave power and/or authority to whoever the Father had chosen to accomplish a specific task.
+Anyone who reads the Old Testament will know that God's Spirit has been active on the earth ever since the days of creation when His Spirit moved over the surface of the waters (Genesis 1:2).
+However, the work of the Holy Spirit in the Old Testament was quite varied usually given as power and/or authority to whoever the Father had chosen to accomplish a specific task.

-When the temple was being built, God put skill in the hearts of the artisans who helped build it (Exodus 31:3-5 NASB)
+When the temple was being built, God put skill in the hearts of the artisans who helped build it (Exodus 31:3-5)

 In Deuteronomy 34:9, the Spirit of Wisdom passed from Moses to Joshua.
 It also fell upon men who had to lead and guide Israel such as the seventy elders (Numbers 11:16-17), various judges of Israel like Gideon (Judges 6:34) and Sampson (Judges 14:6, 15:14).
 It enabled king David (1 Samuel 16:13) who often had formidable obstacles to overcome.
 The prophets who were called to proclaim God's word were also enabled by the Spirit.
 See, for example, Isaiah 61:1 and Ezekiel 2:1-4.